If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Things To Do On Your Second Day in Verona

 On your first day in Verona, it is unlikely that you managed to make it much beyond the old town area of the city.
-On your second morning, I recommend that you begin by taking a stroll across the Ponte Pietra to check out the attractions that lie on the other side of the river.
+On your second morning, I recommend you begin by taking a stroll across the Ponte Pietra to check out the attractions on the other side of the river.

 Roman Theatre & Castel San Pietro